 Helena's son John took over the family farm and he stayed with farming for most of his life.

-14. Wilhelm Striemer,11 son of Johann Striemer 43 and Helena Giesbrecht,44 was born 10 July 1886 in Plum Coulee, Manitoba and died 29 April 1970 in Saskatoon, Saskatchewan.
+14. Wilhelm Striemer,11 son of Johann Striemer 43 and Helena Giesbrecht,44 was born on 10 Jul 1886 in Plum Coulee, Manitoba and died on 29 Apr 1970 in Saskatoon, Saskatchewan.

 He was born in Plum Coulee and came to Saskatchewan with his family before 1906.
 In 1906 he was living in Vonda.
 In 1911 he was living in Saskatoon and single.
 Later in 1921 he was living in Aberdeen with his young family.
-He is buried in Woodlawn Cemetery in Saskatoon.
+He is buried in Woodlawn Cemetery (14A-L025-NH) in Saskatoon.

 Apparently daughter Adina's first name was Esther, her middle name was Adina and she was known as Ady.
 Son Jacob was known as Jay.
 Son Johann's middle name was Patrick and his nickname was Pat.
 Silas was known as Sy.
 Wilhelm's middle name was Lloyd and he was known as Bill.